Crypto Hacks Reach Yearly Low in December 2024

 Conclusion

 December 2024’s record-low crypto hacks are a big win in the fight against crypto crime.
 Many factors from better tech to better regulation have contributed to this but the battle is far from over.
-We must stay vigilant and proactive to secure this technology.
+We must stay vigilant and proactive to secure this Rain Infotech.

 Here’s to 2025.
 Let’s keep it going.